kadaster-labs/sensrnet-registry-backend/README.md

 # SensrNet Backend Application

 This is the backend for the SensrNet application.
-It features a NodeJS backend, and makes use of Eventstore.
+It features a NodeJS backend, and makes use of Eventstore and MongoDB.

 ## Getting Started